zenml-io/zenml-workshop-mlops/README.md

 This ensures you have control over which model version is used for forecasting, rather than always using the latest trained model.

-### Activity 7: Compare and Reflect (10 minutes)

-Compare the legacy approach with the ZenML pipeline:
-- How does batch processing improve scalability?
-- What's the benefit of comprehensive forecast validation?
-- How does artifact tracking work for timeseries features?
-- How would this deploy to production for 100,000+ products?

 ## 🏆 Key Learning Points